HariSekhon/spark-apps/README.md

 Generic Spark to Elasticsearch indexing application written in Scala.

 This is still a bit raw but it works.
-Still on the todo list is attempting date parsing from logs for creating a time range queryable field Elasticsearch.
-Right now this allow for full text search and path location finding.
+Still on the todo list is attempting date parsing from logs for creating a time range query-able field in Elasticsearch.
+Right now this provides for full text search with file path and offset locations.

 This is based off my Pig & Hive freebies for indexing structured and unstructured data in Hadoop to Elasticsearch & Solr/SolrCloud, see my adjacent toolbox repo https://github.com/harisekhon/toolbox for those programs.